Luteinising Hormone: What do Your LH Levels Mean?-image

-In this article we’ll explain exactly what luteinising hormone is, how it works and take a deep-dive into its importance for female fertility.
+Luteinising hormone is an important cycling hormone, involved in the regulation of the menstrual cycle and ovulation.
+But what happens when our levels get a little off balance?
+In this article, we’ll explain exactly what luteinising hormone is, how it works, and take a deep dive into its importance for female fertility.
 We’ll also take a look at LH levels and why they’re important, as well as how to recognise the symptoms of low or high LH.

 What is Luteinising Hormone (LH)?